 3.5.4 Suspend access to the course material and tuition until the payment is made.

 3.6.
 If you/the invoice addressee pay by electronic bank transfer, you/the invoice addressee must ensure that the School receives the full amount due after any bank charges that are payable.

 4.2.
-The School will not be liable for any loss suffered by you, which is indirect, special or consequential or comprises loss of profits or anticipated savings arising under or in connection with this agreement.
+The School will not be liable for any loss or damages suffered by you, which is indirect, special or consequential or comprises loss of profits or anticipated savings arising under or in connection with this agreement.